 Although we hope to record and post every talk at KITP, speakers may opt-out of recording, if they wish.
 Speakers may also request edits, or an embargo, on the recording of their talk.
 To opt-out or to make these requests, please contact us.

-For every talk scheduled in the Main Seminar Room, Small Seminar Room, and Auditorium, a KITP staff member will arrive 5 minutes prior to the talk start time to assist speakers with setting up their presentation on the projector and wearing a wireless microphone.
+For every talk scheduled in the Kavli Auditorium, Small Seminar Room, and Simons Amphitheater, a KITP staff member will arrive 5 minutes prior to the talk start time to assist speakers with setting up their presentation on the projector and wearing a wireless microphone.
 If you need immediate assistance with setting up between the hours of 8:00 AM and 5:00 PM, or to test out our equipment, please call 805-893-7340.

 Speakers own their own talks.
 The position of KITP is that ownership and copyright of all online material – including slides, text, audio, video, and podcasts – belongs to the author.
 The Kavli Institute for Theoretical Physics provides open access dissemination of these materials in the KITP Online Talks archive at online.kitp.ucsb.edu and registration through EZID with a Digital Object Identifier (DOI), but does not claim ownership.
 Any person citing these materials for scholarly purposes should provide an appropriate scholarly reference using the Digital Object Identifier (DOI) associated with the recorded talk.
 Any person wishing to make any other use of these materials, or wishing to redistribute them in any form for any purpose, must contact the author for permission.
 In particular, any commercial use of this material is forbidden without express permission of the author.
 (Learn more.)